tig3rmast3r/StereoCrafter/README.md

 chmod +x run_splatting_bm_runner.sh
 ./run_splatting_bm_runner.sh
 ```
-or play with splatting_bm_gui.py to find your own and then change options inside sh and runner accordingly.
+or play with splatting_bm_gui.py to find your own and then change options inside sh and runner accordingly.<br>
-this bm_gui version will have optional blur on left edges and optional extra binary mask to be used with merging_gui and mask analyze, saved in ./work/mask
+this bm_gui version will have optional blur on left edges and optional extra binary mask to be used with merging_gui and mask analyze, saved in ./work/mask.

 ### Step 5 - Analyze mask sharpness

 ```
 python analyze_inpaint_sharpness_newmask.py "./work/splat/hires" "./work/mask" --out_csv "./work/sharpness.csv"
 ```
-Will predict masked zone sharpness and save to csv
+Will predict masked zone sharpness and save to csv.

 ### Step 6 - Inpaint

-just run and wait (a lot)
+just run and wait (a lot).<br>
-for 24GB VRAM (RTX4090) i suggest tile 2, frame chunk size up to 50 and overlap to 4
+for 24GB VRAM (RTX4090) i suggest tile 2, frame chunk size up to 50 and overlap to 4.<br>
-for 32GB VRAM (RTX5090) you can push up to 80 chunk size
+for 32GB VRAM (RTX5090) you can push up to 80 chunk size.<br>
+default option on runner is with Color Transfer disabled (it will be done better during the merging and you do not have to re-inpaint to change it).<br>
+Inpainting runner uses binary ReplaceMask as default.
 ```bash
 chmod +x run_inpainting_runner.sh
 ./run_inpainting_runner.sh